WSU-kduncan/ceg3120-cth2242/Project0/git-guide.md

 - .gitignore file
   - This folder specifies intentionally untracked files to ignore
     - .gitignore uses globbing patterns to match file names against the .gitignore file
-    - It is possible to force an ignored file to be commited by using the `-- force` option with `git add`
+    - It is possible to force an ignored file to be committed by using the `-- force` option with `git add`
 - ~~.git/hooks~~

 ## GitHub